vihemy/dinide/README.md

 # Din Ide (Idea-O-Mator 3000)
 ## Description:
 This repo contains part of the source code of the interactive installation **Din Ide** for the purpose of showcasing the code.
+(See Assets/Scripts to browse my code)

 This installation is created in Unity3D and developed for the exhibition Dødvande (Dead Water), which premiered in 2024 at the Danish aquarium Kattegatcentret.